gimlet-io/gimlet-website/src/docs/making-ad-hoc-deploys.md

     mycompany/frontend-3dcf8ec0-96ec-4974-b28b-4e8d2862a359
 ```

-## Making ad-hoc releases with the Gimlet Dash UI
+## Making ad hoc releases with the Gimlet Dash UI

-If an artifact exist for a given commit, you can push the deploy button next to it.
+If an artifact exists for a given commit, you can push the deploy button next to it.

 So locate the desired commit, and hit "Deploy".